 Schools cannot go beyond this number even if:

 - the school roll is larger than the maximum capacity

 - the hall is hired to an outside group.

 Changing the maximum number allowed in the school hall

 If there is a desire to increase the maximum number allowed in a hall, a fire engineer can be engaged to re-evaluate the hall’s capacity.
 The engineer may recommend what can be done to increase the allowable number of people by, for example, upgrading fire alarm systems or increasing the number of exists from the building.

 The cost of fire protection, such as sprinklers, fire separation or a fire alarm system, is generally part of the project budget for a new building or alteration.

 The Property Maintenance Grant (PMG) funding may be used to pay for the costs of maintaining fire protection systems.

-To pay for fire extinguishers, use your furniture and equipment funding.
+To pay for fire extinguishers, use your Furniture and equipment funding for state schools.